Zero Parades: For Dead Spies

 Development

 ZA/UM was formed in 2016 by Estonian novelist Robert Kurvitz to develop Disco Elysium based on his 2013 novel Sacred and Terrible Air, inspired by Planescape: Torment.
-The game set itself apart from other role-playing games in that it lacked combat, instead the player resolved encounters through skill checks made against the internal voices of Harry's fragmented persona.
+The game set itself apart from other role-playing games in that it lacked combat, instead the player resolved encounters through skill checks made against the internal voices of the protagonist's fragmented persona.
 Disco Elysium won several year-end gaming awards,[2] and is considered one of the greatest video games of all time.[3][4][5]

 Despite its success, there were several legal issues that surrounded ZA/UM after the release of Disco Elysium, during which Kurvitz and other founders of ZA/UM left the studio.[6]
 ZA/UM initially planned to continue with development of prequel and sequels of Disco Elysium,[7] but internal studio struggles lead to cancellation of these projects and additional layoffs.[8][9]
 Of the remaining projects by 2024 was a mobile version of Disco Elysium and a unrelated project named C4.[8]